 Due to the high mortality rate, Sepsis is a significant global health burden.
 Finding this infection early is crucial to preventing adverse effects from becoming stronger.
 And, of course, to help reduce the rate of deaths.
 However, its diagnosis is still challenging, as scientists are trying to find a reliable marker for this condition.
 Unfortunately, many biomarkers found so far have drawbacks that do not support their introduction in the medical industry.
 Moderate diagnostic accuracy, prognostic correctness, long reversal time, and high costs.
-In this article, we describe using the parameters of the CBC lab Test Report Home kit as a primary and a new diagnostic biomarker for Sepsis.
-We’ll also discuss the CA125 Cancer Test Report, which has grown as a biomarker for ovarian cancer and has become a vital tool in its detection.
+In this article, we describe using the parameters of the CBC full lab count Test Report Home kit as a primary and a new diagnostic biomarker for Sepsis.
+We’ll also discuss the full CA125 Cancer Report, which has grown as a biomarker for ovarian cancer and has become a vital tool in its detection.

 Introduction to Sepsis